kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Why Fast Startup Becomes More Valuable as Tests Become More Realistic
+## Why Fast Startup Becomes More Valuable as Tests Become More Realistic { #why-fast-startup-becomes }

 Modern backend tests increasingly blur the line between unit and integration tests.
 Testcontainers makes it practical to run real databases, Kafka brokers, Redis, or other infrastructure.
 HTTP-level tests can exercise almost the complete application stack.
 Contract tests may start real server components rather than mocks.